Network 10: Controversy

 For the 2006 series of Big Brother, Ten appointed two censors to review the show instead of one.
 The Federal Minister for Communications, Senator Helen Coonan, was reported to have said that she would be keeping a "close watch on the show's 2006 series".
 This controversy resulted in Big Brother Uncut being renamed Big Brother: Adults Only for the 2006 season of Big Brother.
 In two separate findings, the Australian Communications and Media Authority determined Network Ten breached clause 2.4 of the Commercial Television Industry Code of Practice.
 These two breaches were in relation to the broadcast of Big Brother Uncut on 30 May, 13 June and 4 July 2005.
 The broadcast material was not classified according to the Television Classification Guidelines.

 Despite toning down Big Brother: Adults Only significantly in comparison to 2005, the series continued to attract controversy.
 After Big Brother: Adults Only was abruptly cancelled several weeks early, a subsequent incident of alleged sexual assault in the house saw the removal of two housemates and a huge public outcry calling for the series to be cancelled entirely.
 This incident generated significant publicity for the show, even prompting the Prime Minister of Australia to call on Network Ten to "do a bit of self-regulation and get this stupid program off the air."

 Just prior to the fifth anniversary of the 9/11 attacks, Network Ten broadcast 911: In Plane Site, a documentary that examined conspiracy theories about the terrorist attacks.
 Federal Labor politician Michael Danby demanded that the programming director of the station be sacked.

 On 8 October 2008, the Australian Communications and Media Authority (ACMA) found Network Ten guilty of breaching the Commercial Television Industry Code of Practice by using subliminal advertising during the broadcast of the 2007 ARIA Music Awards on 28 October 2007.
 Network Ten had inserted single frames (lasting 1/25th of a second) into the program broadcast.
-This was exposed on ABC's Media Watch program.
+This was exposed on the ABC's Media Watch program.